-If you are unable to make your own decisions, a Durable Power of Attorney allows you to appoint an agent to manage your financial affairs and Health Care Directives allow you to name an agent to make health care decisions on your behalf.
-These Advanced Directives can help you avoid loss of assets or inappropriate medical treatment.
+If you are unable to make your own decisions, a durable power of attorney allows you to appoint an agent to manage your financial affairs.
+Health care directives allow you to name an agent to make health care decisions on your behalf.
+These advanced directives can help you avoid loss of assets or inappropriate medical treatment.
 Without these directives, your loved ones may not be able to make decisions on your behalf.

-A Last Will and Testament provides for the administration of your estate and the orderly disposition of your assets upon your demise.
-There are three areas of consideration in terms of your Will: (i) your decision as to the ultimate distribution of your assets, (ii) appointment of fiduciaries, such as an Executor and a Trustee, and (iii) estate tax consequences based upon the value of your estate.
+A last will and testament provides for the administration of your estate and the orderly disposition of your assets upon your death.
+There are three areas to consider in terms of your will:

-In your Will, you can set forth your intentions in writing, so that your wishes are carried out upon your passing.
-You can name guardians for any children who are minors (under the age of 18 in New York).
-Upon court approval, this will allow the legal guardian to take care of your minor children.
-A guardian assumes many of the responsibilities of a parent, including basic provisions such as food and housing.
+In your will, you document your intentions in writing so that your wishes are carried out upon your passing.
+You can name guardians for any minor children (under the age of 18 in New York).
+Court approval will allow the legal guardian to care for your children.
+A guardian assumes many of the responsibilities of a parent, including basic provisions, such as food and housing.

-As your estate planning attorney, we will work with you to create an estate plan that best meets your needs.
+As your estate planning attorney, we’ll work with you to create an estate plan that best meets your needs.

 Who Should Have a Living Trust?

-Trusts, both irrevocable and revocable, are another tool that an estate planning attorney can use to help you accomplish the goals and wishes you have for your money, your property, and most importantly, your family.
+Trusts, both irrevocable and revocable, are other tools that an estate planning attorney can use to help you accomplish goals and wishes regarding money, property, and, most importantly, family.

-What is a Living Trust?
-Most people who set up living trusts do so to avoid probate (the filing of a Will in the Surrogate’s court seeking approval of the Will and the appointment of an Executor).
+What is a living trust?
+Most people who set up living trusts want to avoid probate (filing a will in the Surrogate’s Court seeking approval of the will and the appointment of an executor).
 Is that the right decision for you?
 In our experience, there are five common situations when it makes sense to have a living trust:

-- You would like to make it easy for your children to settle your estate.
-Perhaps they live far away, or they are very busy with jobs and their own families.
-Your estate will be settled quicker, probate will be avoided, and assets won’t have to be collected before they can pass out of the trust.
+- You would like to make settling your estate easy for your children.
+Perhaps they live far away or are very busy with jobs and families.
+Your estate will be settled quicker, probate will be avoided, and assets won’t have to be collected before passing out of the trust.

-- You are thinking of appointing someone to handle your assets after you die, and you want to see how they’ll do while you are still alive which allows you to make any changes to your final plans.
+- You are thinking of appointing someone to handle your assets after you die, and you want to see how they’ll do while you’re still alive, allowing you to make any changes to your final plans.

-- You are planning on disinheriting a child and you are worried that the child may contest your Will.
-A living trust makes it much more difficult for the child to successfully challenge your expressed desires set forth in the trust.
+- You’re planning on disinheriting a child and worried they might contest your will.
+A living trust makes it much more difficult for the child to successfully challenge the desires you outlined in the trust.

-- You want to leave assets to family who are not closely related to you and/or friends.
-In such a situation, the probate process will typically take longer and cost more.
+- You want to leave assets to family members who aren’t closely related to you and/or friends.
+In this case, the probate process typically takes longer and costs more.
 The living trust can make it easier for everyone involved.

 Planning to Protect Loved Ones

-Your Will may establish a trust for a spouse (referred to as a “Supplemental Needs Trust”) which will protect the assets should your spouse needs long-term care.
+Your will may establish a trust for a spouse (a “Supplemental Needs Trust”), which protects assets should your spouse need long-term care.

-Your Will or Living Trust can also provide for the special needs of a beneficiary who is someone other than a spouse (such as a family member who collects disability or SSI benefits).
+Your will or living trust can also provide for the special needs of a loved one other than a spouse (such as a family member who collects disability or SSI benefits).
 All or a portion of your estate can be placed into a Supplemental Needs Trust.
-The trustee can be given broad discretion to expend income and/or principal for the special needs of a beneficiary, without affecting the beneficiary’s eligibility for government benefits, such as Medicaid and SSI.
+The trustee can be given broad discretion to expend income and/or principal for the loved one with special needs without affecting their eligibility for government benefits, such as Medicaid and SSI.

-Another option is to leave your assets to a Family Protection Trust(s) which allows your assets to be left in a protective way for your beneficiaries.
-Outright distributions to beneficiaries may leave those assets vulnerable to many circumstances that can lead to the assets being wasted.
-By establishing a Family Protection Trust, the trust assets will still be available for your loved one but may be protected from unfavorable circumstances such as a bad marriage, creditors, bad asset management, or estate taxes.
+Another option is leaving your assets to a Family Protection Trust(s), which allows your assets to be preserved for your beneficiaries.
+Outright distributions to beneficiaries may leave assets vulnerable to legal claims or unnecessarily waste them.
+By establishing a Family Protection Trust, the trust assets are still available for your loved one but also protected from unfavorable circumstances such as a bad marriage, creditors, poor asset management, or estate taxes.

-You may be concerned that your estate is subject to Federal and State estate taxes which are payable within nine months of your demise.
-In addition, you may be concerned that your estate will increase in value in the future, thus creating greater estate taxes.
+You may be concerned that your estate is subject to federal and state taxes, payable within nine months of your death.
+In addition, you may worry your estate will increase in value in the future, creating greater estate taxes.

-There are many strategies available to minimize or eliminate estate taxes upon your demise.
-The use of trusts such as Grantor Retained Annuity Trusts (GRATs), Qualified Personal Residence Trusts (QPRTs), Spousal Lifetime Access Trusts (SLATs) and Intentionally Defective Grantor Trusts (IDGTs) can be extremely useful, especially in coordination with gifting interests in LLCs and Subchapter S Corporations.
-If you have charitable intentions, then charitable bequests can be arranged, either outright or through the use of Charitable Trusts.
+Many strategies are available to minimize or eliminate estate taxes after you pass.
+The use of trusts such as Grantor Retained Annuity Trusts (GRATs), Qualified Personal Residence Trusts (QPRTs), Spousal Lifetime Access Trusts (SLATs), and Intentionally Defective Grantor Trusts (IDGTs) can be extremely useful, especially in coordination with gifting interests in LLCs and Subchapter S Corporations.
+If you have charitable intentions, then charitable bequests can be arranged, either outright or through Charitable Trusts.